IritKogan/HypDiff/README.md

 ---

 ## Contributing
-If you encounter any issues with the hyperbolic stability or have suggestions for further optimization, feel free to open an issue or submit a pull request!
+If you encounter any issues with the hyperbolic stability or have suggestions for further optimization, feel free to open an issue or submit a pull request!!!